-Principles of Supportive Care for People with Dementia
+Principles of Supportive Care for People With Dementia

-On completion of this unit, you will be able to:
+Upon successful completion of this subject, students should be able to:

-- Explain how transition points on the trajectory of dementia affect the care needs of people with dementia and those who care for them;
+- Explain how transition points on the trajectory of dementia affect the care needs of people with dementia and those who care for them.

-- Demonstrate knowledge of supportive care practices and how these relate to the physical and cognitive effects of dementia;
+- Demonstrate knowledge of supportive care practices and how these relate to the physical and cognitive effects of dementia.

 - Communicate relevant information about supportive care for people living with dementia to a range of audiences.

-- Online quizzes (10%)
+- Quizzes (10%)